Experienced Buffalo Orthodontists Providing Orthodontic Strategies for Sleep Apnea Treatment

 - Severe OSA means that the sufferer experiences 30 or more interruptions each hour during their sleep cycle.

-The third type of sleep apnea is complex sleep apnea.
+The third type is complex sleep apnea.
 This means that you have a combination of OSA and CSA.
 Healthcare professionals will usually diagnose complex sleep apnea after a sleep study that shows a patient has signs of each.

 What Are the Risk Factors for Sleep Apnea?